 HANDMADE IN RWANDA

-These unique planters are ideal for adding flair to any home organization need or your favorite plant!
+These unique planters are ideal for adding a pop of color and flair to any home organization need or your favorite plant!

+These handwoven planters can elevate any storage need, or fill it with your favorite plant.
 Nestle the planter in a hanging macrame piece to create a jungalow escape at home.
 These handwoven planters can even elevate bathroom storage by stashing brushes or toilet paper.
-When walking into a room decorated with these planters you will find peace and serenity in the handmade weave, while the colors and texture will have you dreaming of lush places to visit.
+When walking into a room decorated with these planters you will find peace and serenity in the handmade weave, while the colors and texture will have you dreaming of exotic places to visit.
 The possibilities are endless for this multipurpose piece!

 Made of the highest quality natural fibers in an ethical, fair trade environment.
 These delicately textured and woven planters were made by groups of women in intimate communities across Rwanda where sisal fibers are wound stitch by stitch around a small sweetgrass bundle.
-Handwoven by a woman over the course of several days in her home in remote regions of Rwanda.
+Handwoven by a woman over the course of roughly a week in her home in remote regions of Rwanda.